What Causes Dry Eye?

-Inadequate tear production is usually what causes dry eyes.
+Inadequate tear production is usually what causes chronic dry eyes.
 The aqueous tear layer is affected, resulting in aqueous tear deficiency or lacrimal hyposecretion.
 The lacrimal gland does not produce sufficient tears to keep the entire conjunctiva and cornea covered by a complete layer.
 This usually occurs in people who are otherwise healthy.

 Increased age is associated with decreased tearing; this is the most common type found in postmenopausal women.